flosskosova/foss4g-2023/content/tutorials/session_leader.md

 {{content/tutorials/streamyard.md}}

-## Preparations
+## Preparations Before the Event

-There are some tasks to hel prepare for the event.
+There are some tasks to help prepare for the event.
+If you can't finish them on time, please let us know so we can plan ahead.

 ### Contact Speakers